 Isaac Salazar is the founder of Local Politechs Strategies.

 Isaac considers himself an “accidental techie.”
-His passion for tech comes from always asking, “how can we leverage technology to make this better?”
-What was once a casual interest has turned into experience as a digital strategist and extensive knowledge of content management systems, customer relationship management systems, email marketing, online advertising, and web analytics.
+His passion for tech comes from always asking, “how can we leverage technology to make this more efficient?”
+What was once a casual interest has turned into experience as a tech strategist and extensive knowledge of content management systems, customer relationship management systems, email marketing, online advertising, and web analytics.

-In 2011, Isaac joined Hager Sharp, a communications firm with a mission: to help people live healthier, smarter, safer lives.
-Salazar provided digital strategy for Hager Sharp to support its health, education and public safety clients with “communications that make a difference.”
+Isaac has also worked in the private sector for Enterprise Community Partners, a national non-profit affordable housing organization, where he developed the organization’s social media presence and its first-ever social media strategy, and Hager Sharp, a communications firm whose mission is to help people live healthier, smarter, safer lives.
+Salazar provided digital strategy for Hager Sharp to support its health, education and public safety clients.

 If you can’t tell from his cover photo, Isaac is also a big Baltimore Orioles fan.